 Mum Spends Thousands on recreating her childhood Barbie Collection

-A 40-year-old mum from Blackpool has spent the last 5 months pending an astonishing £3,500 on a collection that is 70 Barbies strong.
+A 40-year-old mum from Blackpool, UK has spent the last 5 months pending an astonishing £3,500 on a collection that is 70 Barbies strong.
 Clare Rawling has splashed out on an array of dolls that span six decades after she fell back in love the iconic figure’s beauty and elegance.

 Not only has Clare amassed 70 dolls, she also boasts a fantastic range of outfits, props and sets which she plays with by arranging them in different scenarios.
 She loves to snap photos of her dolls in these different scenes and upload them to social media.